msu-anthropology/anp412-webmapping-lab/README.md

 `id: 'mapbox/streets-v11'`

 This sets the specific map tile style.
-What goes here will varry from provider to provider.  **Read the provider's docuentation.**
+What goes here will varry from provider to provider.  **Read the provider's documentation.**

 8\. **Below** this, enter: